phadjian/hydroponics/README.md

 ### app.py
 python file that runs the Flask code to start a web server on the pi.

-### templates:
 ### index.html:
 used for testing

 ### newPage.html:
-html bootstrap file that will be used to display sensor/actuator info and possibly change things
+html bootstrap file that will be used to display sensor/actuator info

+## data
+These .txt files contain single value data points that the website uses and potentially other snippets of code.